joshua-naisbitt/hawk_parser/README.md

 In addition to parsing the input programs, the recursive parser generates errors when encountered and exits with the exit code of the violated grammar rule.

-The project contains two files, `Lexer.java` that scans through the script and
+The project contains two files, `Lexer.java` that scans through the script and `Parser.java` which applies EBNF rules.

 ## Configuring options:
  * The `Lexer.java` file has a `lexerOutput` boolean (by default set to false) to optionally show outputs from the lexical analyzer.